awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 When you create a security configuration, you specify two sets of encryption options: at\-rest data encryption and in\-transit data encryption\.
 Options for at\-rest data encryption include both Amazon S3 with EMRFS and local\-disk encryption\.
 In\-transit encryption options enable the open\-source encryption features for certain applications that support Transport Layer Security \(TLS\)\.
 At\-rest options and in\-transit options can be enabled together or separately\.
 For more information, see [Encrypt Data at Rest and in Transit](emr-data-encryption.md)\.

+**Note**
+When you use AWS KMS, charges apply for the storage and use of encryption keys\.
+For more information, see [AWS KMS Pricing](http://aws.amazon.com/kms/pricing/)\.

 ### Specifying Encryption Options Using the Console<a name="emr-security-configuration-encryption-console"></a>

 Choose options under **Encryption** according to the following guidelines\.